ShengFu2022/SWADE/README.md

 <img src="https://user-images.githubusercontent.com/109142828/178505671-2ee6b16b-0c39-4d05-8d7b-dc1cb55e7b23.png" width=60% height=60%>

-Notice: for your own data collection, we suggest you to learn the workflow and then start your case study.
+Notice: for your own data collection, we suggest you to learn the workflow and then start your case study.<br/>
 One extra file: For people who knows how to download by using gee and geemap, one code to download our training data of NDVI timeseries is suggested in the file of 'DownloadNDVIFromGEETranslatedFromAxelCode.ipynb'.
 You can download one excel file and compare it to our uploaded file.
 Feel free to propose any question upon this and contact us freely.